 Yes, the Earth knows us as we walk her textured surface, is aware of us as we sit with her, feels each breath we take, each beat of our heart, each rippling thought that leafs and flowers in the forests of our minds.
 She is with us always, supporting us in being, each step of this multi-dimensional earth-walk…

-Can we hold this awareness as we walk together deeper into the woods, along a narrow ribbon of path, oaks rising taller and older all around us, holly and hazel clustering amongst an increasingly jungly gathering of sylvan revellers?
+Can we hold this awareness as we move together deeper into the woods, along a narrow ribbon of path, oaks rising taller and older all around us, holly and hazel and honeysuckle clustering in an increasingly jungly gathering of sylvan revellers?
 Can we remain awake to the fields of sentience we move through as we move, holding our own aliveness open to being experienced through the extraordinary sensory apparatus of countless wild beings, and, through the combined sentience of all these, by the vast loving intelligence of the living Earth herself, whose presence shines through all?

 We can try.
 We can open.
 We can choose to feel ourself being known by knowers other than our own rational kind, sensed by a kaleidoscope of sentiences broader than our homo-sapience has hitherto appreciated.”